 FAQs

-What happens if you have an STD while pregnant?
+What happens if you catch an STD while pregnant?

-What are the symptoms of gonorrhea while pregnant?
+What happens if you get gonorrhea while pregnant?